mridgewayii/pythonlogs/README.md

 The user of the program must have PostGres SQL installed and running on localhost:5432 in order to connect.
 The standard Udacity user vagrant is coded to a variable in the psqlcon.py file and can be updated as required.
 A password is also coded to a variable and can be updated as needed.
 The database name is **postgres**.

 In addition to the Udacity provided database, tables, and values, two views were created to minimise processing time for question 3.
-To create these views, one must perform the following at the psql shell:
+To create these views, on can copy and paste the following two statements and execute to the database.

-CREATE VIEW as total_errors (Press Enter)
+CREATE VIEW total_errors AS
+SELECT date(time), count(status) AS total
+FROM log
-SELECT date(time), count(status) as total from log WHERE status = '404 NOT FOUND'
+WHERE status = '404 NOT FOUND'
 GROUP BY date(time)
-CREATE VIEW

-CREATE VIEW as total_views (Press Enter)
+CREATE VIEW total_views AS
-SELECT date(time), count(status) as total from log GROUP BY date(time)
+SELECT date(time), count(status) AS total
-CREATE VIEW
+FROM log
+GROUP BY date(time)

 **NOTE** Credit to this view creation goes to subadhra.srinivas on the Udacity Forums [Udacity Post 294406](https://discussions.udacity.com/t/is-my-query-3-results-right/294406)